opengauss-mirror/docs/content/en/docs/Developerguide/alter-table-partition.md

 -   Use  **PARTITION FOR\(\)**  to choose partitions.
 The number of specified values in the brackets should be the same as the column number in customized partition, and they must be consistent.
 -   The  **Value**  partition table does not support the  **Alter Partition**  operation.
 -   Column-store tables and row-store tables cannot be partitioned.
--   Partitions cannot be added to an interval partitioned table.

 ## Syntax<a name="en-us_topic_0237122077_en-us_topic_0059778761_s77ad09af007d4883a3bc70cc8a945481"></a>